Tom Randall (climber)

 Tom Randall is a British professional rock climber.
-Randall and his climbing partner Pete Whittaker, known as the Wide Boyz, are some of the best crack climbers in the world, known for their the first free ascent of Century Crack in 2011.
-They also produce crack climbing media content, and equipment such as crack gloves and crack volumes for indoor crack climbing training.
+Randall and his climbing partner Pete Whittaker, known as the Wide Boyz, are considered two of the best crack climbers in the world.
+They are best known for the first free ascent of Century Crack (8c/5.14b) in 2011.
+They also produce crack climbing social media content, training material, and specialized equipment.
+Randall is also co-founder of Lattice Training, a climbing coaching company.

 Climbing career

-In 2011, alongside climbing partner Pete Whittaker, Randall made the first free ascent of Century Crack (5.14b), one of the world's hardest offwidth crack climbs.
-They won the 2016 Climbing Golden Piton Vision Award for their achievement.
+In 2011, alongside climbing partner Pete Whittaker, Randall made the first free ascent of Century Crack (8c/5.14b), then considered the world's hardest offwidth crack climb.
+Prior to the attempt, they had trained for two years on a wooden replica of the crack in Randall's home's cellar.

-In 2015, Randall made the first ascent of The Kraken in Hartland Quay, Devon, England, a 40 ft horizontal roof crack, giving it a grade of V13.
+In 2015, Randall made the first ascent of boulder problem The Kraken, a 40-foot horizontal roof crack in Hartland Quay, Devon, England.
+He proposed a grade of 8B (V13), making it one of the hardest crack boulders in the world.

-In 2025, he made the first ascent of the world's hardest offwidth "Autobahn" in Oranienburg, Germany, a 200 ft horizontal roof crack, on the underside of a road bridge giving it a proposed grade of 8c/+.
+Over the years, Randall has established many new trad routes in England's Peak District.
+He and Whittaker have also jointly established many routes, particularly in Canyonlands National Park, Utah.
+They won Climbing magazine's 2016 Golden Piton Vision Award for their climbing in this region, particularly their first ascent of The Millennium Arch.